 The latest Port Health Order amended in 2009 (following the creation of Cheshire West and Chester Council) sets out the area of jurisdiction for the authority.

 Today the authority is responsible for a wide range of public health controls including:

 - Food Standards, Food Safety and Water Quality (ships and land)

 - Smoke Free Legislation

 - Emergency planning

 - Import controls for high risk products of non animal origin

-The Authority is managed by Chief Port Health Officer John Robinson and staffed by two full time Port Health Officers (Environmental Health Officers), one part time Office Manager and two part time Relief Officers (Environmental Health Officer/Technical Officer).
+The Authority is managed by Acting Chief Port Health Officer, Andrea Smith, 1 full time Officer (Environmental Health Officers), 1 part time Officer, 1 Office Manager, 1 Relief Officer (Environmental Health Officer/Technical Officer.

 Manchester Port Health